FBI says Alex Murdaugh lied about where money stolen from clients went and who helped him steal

 Murdaugh’s attorneys didn’t respond to messages Tuesday.
 They have not filed a response in court, although a footnote in the prosecution’s filing said they were against keeping the polygraph report secret.

-Federal prosecutors said Murdaugh did appear to tell the truth about the roles banker Russell Laffitte and attorney and old college friend Corey Fleming played in helping him steal.
+Federal prosecutors said Murdaugh did appear to tell the truth about the roles banker Russell Laffitte and attorney and old college friend Cory Fleming played in helping him steal.

 Laffitte was convicted and sentenced to seven years in prison, while Fleming is serving nearly four years behind bars after pleading guilty.

-Note: This story has been updated to corrects the spelling of first name to Cory Fleming, not Corey, in 8th paragraph.